gogofxd/InfluenzaWildBirdHost/README.md

 # InfluenzaWildBirdHost
-Verified host information and taxonomic assignment dataset of wild bird-derived influenza A virus isolates
+A taxonomically harmonized global dataset of wild bird hosts for avian influenza virus surveillance